falcosecurity/falco-website/content/en/blog/choosing-a-driver.md

 #### Cons

  - The eBPF probe does not work for every system.
- - You need at least Linux kernel version 4.14 but the Falco project suggests an LTS kernel of 4.14/4.19 or above.
+ - You need at least Linux kernel version 4.4 or, preferably, 4.9 to run eBPF.
+The Falco project suggests a LTS 4.14/4.19 or above.

 #### Summary